 - SUNY English Proficiency Report - This form is to be completed by a professor or instructor of English at a school or university or director of an English language program

-- Copy of the identity page of a valid passport - Valid for at least 6 months into the future
+- Copy of the applicant's identity page of a valid passport - valid for at least 6 months into the future

-- Copy of the identity page of any dependent valid passport - Valid for at least 6 months into the future
+- Copy of the identity page of any dependent's valid passport (if applicable) - valid for at least 6 months into the future

-- Transfer Recommendation Form - Form must be completed by your current International Student Advisor/DSO
+- Transfer Recommendation Form - Form needs to be completed by your current International Student Advisor/DSO